 Introduction to Corporate Governance

-Board changes
+Board changes and onboarding

 Stakeholder engagement